PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

 https://www.yelp.com/developers/documentation/v3/get_started
 ```

-#### 2. (OPTIONAL FOR IMAGE SUPPORT) Create an Amazon Web Services (AWS) account, then follow the steps in this tutorial under "Navigate the Amazon S3 Dashboard" to configure an S3 to store images.
+#### 2. (OPTIONAL FOR IMAGE SUPPORT) Create an Amazon Web Services (AWS) account, then follow the steps in this tutorial under "Navigate the Amazon S3 Dashboard" to configure S3 to store images.

 #### 3. Clone the Repo.
 ```